anonymous-editor/BRSDE/README.md

 # BRSDE

-The Brick Rigs Server Data Exporter is a bash script to pull certain pieces of data from Brick Rigs's 'Game.ini' file.
+The Brick Rigs Server Data Exporter is a GUI tool to pull certain pieces of data from Brick Rigs's 'Game.ini' file.

 ## Prerequesties